 As you might’ve noticed based on some of my previous posts, I’m quite a fan of this method of brewing a cup of Joe.
-It’s easy to execute and results in a delicious cup, but have you ever thought whether you can heat up cold brew coffee?
+It’s easy and results in a delicious cup, but have you ever thought whether you can heat up cold brew coffee?
 I know that some people have been doing that for quite a while, but should you follow their steps?
 Would heating up a cold brew concentrate make it more acidic?
 And, most importantly, would it taste good?
 If it’s as delicious as the iced version, why isn’t a tall hot cold brew coffee a common order at Starbucks?

 Let’s find out.